lcrespom/Modulator/README.md

 - Bugs
 	- ADSR needs more testing & refining
 	- Popping sound at note on/off (improved after adding adsr depth parameter)
-	- Refine rules to determine whether nodes can connect
 	- Analyzer should detect when no sound is playing and clean osc and fft graphs
 	- Review TODO items inside code
 	- In FireFox, when app window is scrolled down, node connection